TouchFoundry/grants-program/WorldBox.md

 * Create WorldBox NFT Market.
 This will be a simple auction system where users can put the various WorldBox NFTs up for auction using WOX as the unit of trade.
 Only WorldBox Devs would have access to a ‘buy now’ function to sell promotional NFTs at a set price for various productions and promotions.
 * Create NFT template which WorldBox devs can use to create the various NFTs for each production, taking into consideration that the attributes of these NFTs will need to be accessed en masse at the beginning of each episode to calculate various interaction and earning metrics.
 Artwork for each NFT will be a looping GIF based on content taken from its associated production.
-* Hold Stage 2 ICO - Offering a limited quantity of Tokenized WorldBox profit shares in the form of a profit share NFT.
-Wallets which hold these NFTs when a snapshot is taken at the close of each broadcast season will receive a share of the WorldBox profits generated during that season from advertising, dex and market revenue.
-This stage 2 ICO will look to fully fund the first WorldBox production in terms of the typical production process i.e. filming and post production.

 #### Development roadmap
 > WorldBox NFT - Estimated development time - **35 Days**